psu13/mutable-hakyll/posts/quantum.md

 _finite_, meaning that you can count up the number of basis vectors you need with your fingers, then we say that the vector space is "finite dimensional".

-The most familiar example of a finite dimensional Hilbert space is $\mathbb C^n$, which is where we do a lot of physics.
+The most familiar example of a finite dimensional Hilbert space is $\mathbb C^n$, where the vectors are made up of $n$ complex numbers, or $\mathbb R^n$, which is the same, but with real numbers.
 Here the basis that we all know about is the one made up of the unit vectors for each possible axis direction in the space.
 So, for $n=3$ the unit vectors are

 $$
 \begin{pmatrix}